checkout/checkout-magento2-plugin/README.md

 <img src="https://docs.checkout.com/img/supported-payment-methods-v2.png" alt="Checkout.com" width="400"/>

+## Compatibility
+The Checkout.com extension for Magento 2 is compatible with Magento 2.1.0 to 2.1.3.

 ## Features
 The Checkout.com extension for Magento 2 offers useful and unique features, allowing Magento 2 shop owners to process online payments in the best conditions.
 These features have been designed to offer an optimal shopping and payment experience to Magento 2 merchants and shoppers.